-The Fourth Luminous Mystery: The Transfiguration
+The First Luminous Mystery: The Baptism in the Jordan

-The following is the seventh of twenty monthly reflections about the Mysteries of the Rosary as they relate to family life.
+The following is the twelfth of twenty monthly reflections about the Mysteries of the Rosary as they relate to family life.
 The mysteries will not be necessarily chronological but presented as they interact with the liturgical year.

 My wife Stephanie and I have a running joke between us.
 I ask her if there is anywhere she would like to go on vacation, and she quickly answers, “Somewhere with a beach.”
 Of course, we have found that there is a difference between the idyllic beach scene in her mind and the reality of being by water with young kids in tow.
 Usually, it means that Stephanie is managing “the bag,” filled with enough supplies to guide us through any number of misadventures that could be in store, and while she covers home base on the beach, I am out in the water with my aspiring but not yet functioning swimmers.
 Whenever someone approaches the water and is uncertain about swimming ability or the unseen terrain, our instinctive reaction is to hold out our hands in support, and this image came to me as I reflected on our rosary mystery this month.